The classroom, with all its limitations, remains a location of possibility.

 About Me

-Jacob Kelley is a PhD student in the Department of Educational Foundations, Leadership, and Technology at Auburn University.
-His scholarship focuses on understanding the practices that shape postsecondary education.
-In particular, he explores the ways in which teaching and learning can become more effective, engaging, and equitable.
-He also investigates how students with marginalized and minoritized identities, including disabled students, international students, first-generation students, and parenting students, navigate postsecondary education.
+I am a PhD student in the Department of Educational Foundations, Leadership, and Technology at Auburn University.
+My scholarship focuses on understanding the practices that shape postsecondary education.
+In particular, I explore the ways in which teaching and learning can become more effective, engaging, and equitable.
+I also investigate how students with marginalized and minoritized identities, including disabled students, international students, first-generation students, and parenting students, navigate postsecondary education.

 I currently work in the Biggio Center for the Enhancement of Teaching and Learning at Auburn University as a research assistant who specializes in the scholarship of teaching and learning.